neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 There are four tracks targeted to different audiences.
 We encourage you to read each track's description and choose the one(s) that best fits your interests.
+More details be added before registration opens.

 :::: {grid} 1 1 2 4